Chuck LaMar

-Charles G. LaMar Jr. (born c.
-1956) is an American professional baseball scout, former college baseball head coach, and former general manager in Major League Baseball (MLB).
+Charles G. LaMar Jr. (born July 22, 1956) is an American professional baseball scout, former college baseball head coach, and former general manager in Major League Baseball (MLB).
 LaMar was the first general manager of the Tampa Bay Devil Rays, hired approximately three years before they began play in the American League in 1998.

 Biography

-LaMar was born in Twin Falls, Idaho, and grew up in Houston, Texas, where his father, Charles LaMar Sr., was a coach at Willow Creek Little League.
+LaMar was born in Twin Falls, Idaho and grew up in Houston, Texas, where his father, Charles LaMar Sr., was an office manager at Alloys of Texas.
 The younger LaMar attended Madison High School where he was a three-sport captain.
 He played college baseball at Texas Christian University.
 After his senior year, LaMar taught and coached at St. Thomas High School in Houston.

 Larry Smith, former head coach at Texas Wesleyan University, tabbed LaMar to be his assistant coach when Smith took the head coaching job at Indiana University in the Big Ten Conference.
 LaMar earned his master's degree in physical education from Indiana, then went on to become the head coach at the University of Mary Hardin-Baylor.